Continuity View

 - relevant failure memory;

-- strategy memory;
+- internal strategy hints;

-- area memory;
+- internal area hints;

 - latest compatible execution contract;